agda/agda/doc/user-manual/language/reflection.lagda.rst

     -- Compute the normal form of a term. normalise : Term → TC Term

+    -- Compute the weak head normal form of a term. reduce : Term → TC Term

     -- Get the current context.
 Returns the context in reverse order, so that -- it is indexable by deBruijn index. getContext : TC (List (Arg Type))